-The assessor will ask you for some more details and may ask to see you walk, stand, sit if this is relevant to the support that you need - this is to ascertain if we need to refer you to our occupational therapy partners for any equipment.
+The FCS will ask you for some more details and may ask to see you walk, stand, sit if this is relevant to the support that you need - this is to ascertain if we need to refer you to our occupational therapy partners for any equipment.

-The assessor will want to know how your support has been with us so far and if there is anything we could be doing better or in addition to the services already being provided.
+The FCS will want to know how your support has been with us so far and if there is anything we could be doing better or in addition to the services already being provided.

-Your assessor will be available for contact via email or telephone at any time and they or a senior carer will call you every 3 months to ensure that you are satisfied with our services.
+Your FCS will be available for contact via email or telephone at any time and they or a senior carer will call you every 3 months to ensure that you are satisfied with our services.

 In addition, we will review your service with you every 12 months or before at your request.
-When your assessor makes initial contact, they will also plan to come and meet with you on a day that suits you and at an agreed time.
+When your FCS makes initial contact, they will also plan to come and meet with you on a day that suits you and at an agreed time.